IGELsociety/IGEL_website/content/events/event-IGEL2027.md

 is Associate Professor at the Department of Comparative Literature at the Faculty of Humanities and Social Sciences at the University of Zagreb.
 He is the PI on the research project Remembering Literature in Everyday Life that focuses on the memory of literature in the everyday life of non-professional readers.

 {{</ speaker >}}
+{{</ row >}}

 {{< row >}}
 {{< speaker img="images/events-img/IngeVanDeVen.png" >}}

 ##### [Inge van de Ven](https://www.ingevandeven.com/) -- Tilburg University

-Associate Professor of Culture Studies at Tilburg University’s School of Humanities & Digital Sciences.
+Associate Professor of Culture Studies at Tilburg University's School of Humanities & Digital Sciences.
 Together with Anna-Lena Eick and Astrid Ensslin, she also co-chairs the Postdigital Narratives Network.
 Her research focuses on various types of reading in the post-digital age.

 {{</ speaker >}}
 {{</ row >}}
 ## Important Dates

 - Opening of submission portal: September 7th 2026